What Must Go Before an Open House

-A lot of cleaning and preparation goes into an open house, and it can be easy to forget some crucial elements which might impact the safety of the event or even make the difference between an offer or no interest.
+A lot of cleaning and preparation goes into an open house (here is more info), and it can be easy to forget some crucial elements which might impact the safety of the event or even make the difference between an offer or no interest.
 Before the doors open, be absolutely sure you’ve secured the following items in a safe, alternate location:

 1. Drugs.
 No, we’re not (necessarily) talking about the sort of stuff you’d see on Law & Order.
 We’re talking about prescription drugs.
 Remember that strangers are going to visit your home, and while we like to think they’re all interested buyers, there’s always the possibility that someone will comb through your medicine cabinet.
 Pain pills and ADD/ADHD drugs are common targets.
 Drug addiction and substance abuse is becoming a big problem in the states, if you are addicted or know someone who needs help, please visit this article about women’s drug rehab.

 2. Guns.
 Have a weapon in your home?
 Is it locked in a safe, or stashed under the bed?
 The last thing you want to grow a pair of feet and walk out the door is a home defense weapon.
 Don’t assume your weapon is well-hidden.
 It they’re not absolutely inaccessible and secure, they need to be stored off the premises.